 Difference Between Forward And Futures Contract

-Fundamentally, derivative trading is conducted on the basis of the price movement of the derivative product’s underlying asset.
+Fundamentally, derivative trading is conducted based on the price movement of the derivative product’s underlying asset.
 These assets could be stocks, currencies, bonds, commodities, and so on.
-There are two types of derivative trading: standardised financial contracts with a stock exchange as a counter-party, and private contracts between parties, without the involvement of a formal intermediary.
-While the former is known as Exchange Traded Funds, the latter is called Over the Counter (OTC) derivative trading.
+There are two types of derivative trading: standardised financial contracts with stock exchange as a counter-party, and private contracts between parties, without a formal intermediary.
+While the former is known as Exchange Traded Derivatives, the latter is called Over-the-Counter (OTC) derivative trading.

 - Delivery date.